Borjomi Gorge

 Borjomi Gorge (ბორჯომის ხეობა) is a picturesque canyon of the Kura River in central Georgia.
 The gorge was formed as a result of the Kura River cutting its path through the Lesser Caucasus Mountains where the Trialeti and Meskheti Ranges meet.
 A significant portion of the Borjomi Gorge is covered by mixed and coniferous forests made up of oak, maple, beech, spruce, fir, and pine.
 A large portion of the Borjomi-Kharagauli National Park lies within the gorge, as well as the towns of Likani and Borjomi itself.
-Baku–Tbilisi–Ceyhan pipeline cuts through the portion of the gorge.
+The Baku–Tbilisi–Ceyhan pipeline cuts through a portion of the gorge.

 History

 Older books call it the Borzhom or Borjom Defile.
-About the time of the Russo-Turkish War (1828–29) it was militarily important since it was the natural route southwest through the mountains from Russian-controlled Georgia to the Turkish Pashalik of Akhaltsikhe.
+Around the time of the Russo-Turkish War (1828–29) it was militarily important since it was the natural route southwest through the mountains from Russian-controlled Georgia to the Turkish Pashalik of Akhaltsikhe.
 It was guarded by a fort or castle called Atskhur.